Latin pop

-Latin pop (pop latino), also referred to as Spanish-language pop (pop en español), is a subgenre of popular music defined primarily as pop music performed in Spanish.
+Latin pop (pop latino), also referred to as Spanish-language pop (pop en español) or Portuguese-language pop (pop em português), is a subgenre of popular music defined primarily as pop music performed in Spanish or Portuguese.
 While its foundation lies in the structural and commercial conventions of international pop music—memorable melodies, rhythmic regularity, electric instrumentation, and broad appeal—it is often enriched by stylistic influences from Latin American and Iberian musical traditions.

 Emerging from Spanish-speaking musicians, Latin pop remains distinct from other Latin genres such as rock en español, tropical, reggaeton, and dance, though it may incorporate elements of these styles.
 In this sense, the fusion with Latin or Hispanic folk genres is characteristic but secondary to its central definition as pop music in Spanish.

 History

 Latin pop first reached a global audience through the work of bandleader Sergio Mendes in the mid-1960s, although artists like Carmen Miranda popularized Latin samba music in Hollywood decades before this.
 In later decades, it was defined by the romantic ballads that legendary artists such as Julio Iglesias or Roberto Carlos produced in the 1970s.

 Latin pop is one of the most popular Latin music genres today.
-Popular artists include Los del Río, Alejandro Sanz, Thalía, Luis Miguel, Selena, Paulina Rubio, Shakira, Carlos Vives, Ricky Martin, Gloria Trevi and Enrique Iglesias.
+Popular artists include Los del Río, Jennifer Lopez, Alejandro Sanz, Thalía, Luis Miguel, Selena, Paulina Rubio, Shakira, Carlos Vives, Ricky Martin, Gloria Trevi and Enrique Iglesias.
 Ricky Martin is considered to be the King of Latin Pop.